Category Archives: Mediation

 The mediator’s role is to encourage family communication, mutual listening, to reduce obstacles, to clarify issues, and promote consideration of all possible remedies.
 The mediator is trained to de-escalate tension arising from family experiences, differences in philosophy, life circumstances, availability, and financial resources.

-When motivated by a desire to preserve harmony, a family may prefer to first try a collaborative or consensus building approach to mediation whereby a solution is sought based on beliefs held in common.
+Motivated by a desire to preserve harmony, a family may prefer to first try a collaborative or consensus building approach to mediation whereby a solution is sought based on beliefs held in common.
 Voluntary ground rules may be established by the family, insofar as it is possible, to avoid decision making by a vote.
 Ideally, the participants will persevere in seeking an informed agreement, a shared solution, which every family member, or almost every member, can live with.

 In both emotional and monetary terms, a mediated agreement made outside the courtroom, is less draining, and significantly less costly than litigation.
 When unresolved issues are litigated, no one can guarantee the outcome.
 Judges and juries make decisions based on their interpretation of the law.